Craig Marcus, PhD

-The Environmental Health Sciences Center supports faculty members with strong interests in environmental hgealth science reserarch and outreach.
+The Environmental Health Sciences Center supports faculty members with strong interests in environmental health science research and outreach.
 The Career Development Core helps faculty develop strong programs and build effective networks to become leaders in the environmental health field.
-The core will enable and energize new faculty to coalesce into teams that will develop novel approaches to address the strategic goals of NIEHS.
+The Core enables and energizes new faculty to coalesce into teams that will develop novel approaches to address the strategic goals of NIEHS.

 The Core has a network of Center members and other experts across the OSU campus to serve as mentors and potential collaborators.
-Our professional networks also include other Environmental Health Sciences Centers and NIEHS funded groups.
+Our professional networks also include other Environmental Health Sciences Centers and NIEHS funded investigators and research teams.
+Research efforts of new investigators are supported by the Career Development Core.
+There are also pilot project opportunities for all EHSC investigators which are designed to synergize new collaborations and launch new hypothesis-driven research projects and open emerging areas of biomedical research in the environmental health sciences.

 Graduate and Postdoctoral Training Program Overview

-Oregon State University (OSU) offers interdisciplinary training in toxicology through its predoctoral degree program in the Department of Environmental and Molecular Toxicology and through postdoctoral fellowships.
-The NIEHS Training Grant offers financial support and provides unique research opportunities to selected predoctoral candidates and postdoctoral fellows.
-Support is available on a competitive basis to applicants with a B.S., M.S., or Ph.D. in chemistry, biochemistry, pharmacology, toxicology, or the biological sciences.
+Oregon State University offers interdisciplinary training in toxicology through its predoctoral degree program in the Department of Environmental and Molecular Toxicology and through postdoctoral fellowships.
+The T32 NIEHS Training Grant offers financial support and provides unique research opportunities to selected predoctoral candidates and postdoctoral fellows.
+Support is available on a competitive basis to applicants with a BS, MS, or PhD in chemistry, biochemistry, pharmacology, toxicology or another closely related biological or biomedical science.

-A limited number of graduate fellowships are also available through the Linus Pauling Institute.
+A limited number of graduate fellowships are also available through the Linus Pauling Institute for trainees who are mentored by faculty of the LPI.

 CONTACT